by Jenny Downham

 Many books touch on sex.
 But most of the time, the context is for a sex scene.
 While “You Against Me” does have sex scenes and the main part of the story is the romance between Mikey and Ellie.
 One of the other areas the book touches upon is sexual consent.
 Especially in relation to being drunk and being able to give consent.
 I also appreciated that while the topic of rape and sexual consent can be rather triggering, Downham did such an amazing job of letting the reader know what happened to Karyn without traumatizing them with too many details.

-2. The Book is Set in England
+2. Set in England

 I enjoy reading books not set in America.
 One I love finding out different slang words that other English speaking countries use.
 I usually think their insults and slang sound better but it could be that Jane Austen is one of my most favorite authors ever.
 And therefore I love everything British!
 I will also say that I was also saddened that the culture around sexual assault seems very similar to what we have in the states.
 I was not expecting that.

-3. The Trauma of Sexual Assault is Accurately Portrayed
+3. The Trauma of Sexual Assault

 Karyn who is sexually assaulted ends up having severe anxiety after the incident, anxiety so bad that she cannot leave her home.
 While this may seem extreme, this is a valid and real outcome of trauma.
 Everyone deals with trauma and grief different but I appreciated that Downham choose to portray a girl who was on her way to developing agoraphobia because of her trauma.

-4. Realities of Consequences of Reporting Sexual Assault
+4. Reporting Sexual Assault

 I have to really appreciate Downham for touching on the hardships of reporting sexual assault.
 Many people don’t realize that reporting sexual assault is traumatic in itself.
 And no, I’m not talking about having to retell a thousand different people what happened, that’s bad enough.
 I’m talking about the tragedy of not being believed, being called a slut, hoe, whore by people who don’t even know you.
 Have every sexual act you have ever done scrutinized in a court, where the jury is being swayed to believe that you are a slut and asked for it.